-In FY 2020, the number of permanent General Schedule employees was 1,060.
+In FY 2022, the number of permanent General Schedule employees was 1,094.
 (See Table A4P).
 The largest percentage of the FTC workforce is concentrated in grades 13-15.
-All EEO groups have the largest percentages of their workforces in this grouping except American Indian or Alaskan Native men, and women of two or more races.
-Of the permanent employees, 10 (1%) were in grades 4-8, 140 (15.2%) were in grades 9-12, and 872 (82.3%) were in grades 13-15 at the end of FY 2020.
-At the end of FY 2020, the average grade of Hispanic men and women, Black men and women, American Indian or Alaskan Native men, and men and women of two or more races was below the overall average grade of permanent FTC employees.
+All EEO groups have the largest percentages of their workforces in this grouping except American Indian or Alaskan Native men and Native Hawaiian or Other Pacific Islander men.
+Of the permanent employees, 11 (1%) were in grades 4-8, 116 (10.6%) were in grades 9-12, and 925 (84.6%) were in grades 13-15 at the end of FY 2022.
+The average grade of Hispanic men and women, Black men and women, Native Hawaiian or Other Pacific Islander men and women, American Indian or Alaskan Native women, and men and women of two or more races were below the overall average grade of permanent FTC employees at the end of FY 2022.